Latinx

-Latinx is an English neologism used to refer to people with Latin American cultural or ethnic identity in the United States.
+Latinx (/ləˈtiːnɛks/ lə-TEE-neks) is a neologism used to refer to people with Latin American cultural or ethnic identity in the United States.
 The term aims to be a gender-neutral alternative to Latino and Latina by replacing the masculine -o and feminine -a ending with the -x suffix.
 The plural for Latinx is Latinxs or Latinxes.
 The term was first seen online around 2004; it has since been used in social media by activists, students, and academics who seek to advocate for non-binary and genderqueer individuals.
 Related gender-neutral neologisms include Xicanx or Chicanx as a derivative of Chicano/Chicana.

 Latinx does not adhere to conventional grammatical gender rules in Spanish, is difficult to pronounce for Spanish speakers, and is criticized as showing disrespect towards the Spanish language as a whole.
 In Latin America, terms such as Latine and Latin@ have been used to indicate gender-neutrality; however, the Royal Spanish Academy style guide does not recognize gender-neutral language for the Spanish language as grammatically correct.
 In English, Latin without a suffix has been proposed as an alternative to Latinx.

-Reception of the term among Hispanic and Latino Americans has been overwhelmingly negative, and surveys have found that the vast majority prefer other terms such as Hispanic and Latina/Latino to describe themselves with only 2–3% using Latinx.
+Popular usage of the term among Hispanic and Latino Americans has been generally limited and the reception to the term overwhelmingly negative in this group.
+Surveys have found that the vast majority prefer other terms such as Hispanic and Latina/Latino to describe themselves with only 2–3% using Latinx.
 A 2023 Pew Research Center survey found that roughly half of U.S. Hispanics were not aware of the term Latinx; of those aware of it, 75% said it should not be used to describe the Hispanic or Latino population, preferring instead the terms "Latino" and "Hispanic" by large margins.

+Reception to the term has been mixed to negative.
+Of U.S. Hispanic adults familiar with "Latinx", more respondents viewed increased use of the term to be a bad thing than a good thing, but a majority were indifferent or unsure.
+Some linguists and scholars have criticized use of the term as being an imposition of English norms on the Spanish language.
+Others have suggested that use of the term among politicians alienates potential Latino voters.